Sri Lanka Visa for Indian Passport Holders

 Can I get a Sri Lanka visa on arrival?

 Sri Lanka does not currently offer visa-on-arrival to Indian passport holders.
-You must obtain the ETA (Electronic Travel Authorisation) before travel.
+You must obtain the ETA (Free for Indians since Sep 2024) before travel.
 Check the eligibility section above for any exceptions (such as for holders of US/UK/Schengen visas, where applicable).

 Is the Sri Lanka visa for Indians valid for tourism only?

-The ETA (Electronic Travel Authorisation) described on this page is primarily for tourism, family visits, and short business meetings.
+The ETA (Free for Indians since Sep 2024) described on this page is primarily for tourism, family visits, and short business meetings.
 Other visa categories — student visa, work visa, transit visa — have different documentation requirements and processing times.
 If your purpose is study, employment, or long-term residence, apply under the appropriate visa class with the Sri Lanka embassy.

 Can a Sri Lanka visa be rejected and can I reapply?